andy-byers/CalicoDB/doc/api.md

 s = db.erase(db.first());
 assert_ok(s);

-// This time we'll commit the transaction. s = xact.commit();
+// This time we'll commit the transaction.
+Note that if the transaction object goes out of scope before either abort()
+// or commit() is called, an abort() will be attempted automatically. s = xact.commit();
 assert_ok(s);
 ```